tinganho/balanced-storage/README.md

 ```

 Auto-aliasing helps make code less bloat.
 Also a programming language designer can skip having any aliasing at all and only have everything auto aliasing.
+## Multiple

-### Multiple Simultaneous Addition And Subtraction of Objects
+## Multiple Simultaneous Addition And Subtraction of Objects

 When dealing with multiple simultaneous addition or subtraction of objects, it is good practice to have already balanced method calls on constructors or methods.